silviucpp/erlcass/README.md

 *An Erlang Cassandra driver, based on [DataStax cpp driver][1] focused on performance.*

+### Note for v4.0.0

+- Starting with `erlcass` version v4.x the native driver is based on Datastax cpp-driver > 2.10.0 which is a massive release that includes many new features as well as architectural and performance improvements.

+- Some cluster configs were removed and some other were added.
+For more info please see the [Changelog][5].
+- This new version adds support for speculative execution: For certain applications it is of the utmost importance to minimize latency.
+Speculative execution is a way to minimize latency by preemptively executing several instances of the same query against different nodes.
+The fastest response is then returned to the client application and the other requests are cancelled.
+Speculative execution is disabled by default. (see `speculative_execution_policy`)

 ### Update from 2.x to 3.0

 This update breaks the compatibility with the other versions.
 All query results will return in case of success: